 Death Experiences (NDE)

 Lets face it, often with the slimmest, un-vetted, evidence of uncertain degree of TRUTH, we all decide what we want to believe about every controversial thing we come upon in life.
 Hence, there are those who believe something ONLY "if scientists say so" (which scientists?).
 Others disclaim the certainty of a God vs. the many religions that proclaim a God or gods.
 There are all of the political divisions, the multple ways countries are controlled/governed, etc. Somehow, each of us decides what to "believe".
 I present the following as what I think is good evidence.
+And, my goal is to make you aware of the status of "fully saved".

 In Sept.
 2014, I started a book by Scott Peck1 which mentioned the huge divide that entered the mind-set of western thinkers based on the Galileo Affair which began in 1610AD.
 This was an epic battle between the church of that day and secular philosophers.
 It lead to a "turf separation" that finds incompatibility between religion and science.
 Yet, Andrew B. Newberg2, highlighting the field of neurotheology, began a thinking bridge across this divide...and, more specifically as to NDEs.